FED-tools/cli-magic/packages/cli/README.md

 **Result:**
 Projects that is listed in **config.json** will be cloned from GIT into folder **./projects**

-# Update all projects from GIT to local:
+## Update all projects from GIT to local

 To update all projects with latest change - navigate to folder where **config.json** located: